eshuenglish/Tower-of-Hanoi-using-A-star/README.md

 # Tower-of-Hanoi-using-A-star
 This Repo contains my project on A-star use for Tower of Hanoi

-1 Project: Tower of Hanoi
+# Project: Tower of Hanoi
 Goal: You will reflect upon the search algorithms learned during the lectures and implement two of them to solve the Tower of Hanoi.

-Figure 1: Tower of Hanoi
-Setting of the game:
+# Setting of the game:

  The Tower of Hanoi is a puzzle game with usually 3 pegs and a fixed number of disks.
 For this project, we will use 4 pegs.
 Consider n > 0 number of discs.